-In connection with the Senior Credit Facility and First Amendment, we paid loan fees and other expenses of \$0.3 million that were expensed immediately in our Consolidated Statement of Operations for the year ended December 31, 2015 and \$6.2 million that were deferred and are being amortized over the life of the Senior Credit Facility.
+In November 2016, we amended our Senior Credit Facility.
+We paid loan fees and other expenses of \$0.2 million that were expensed immediately in our Consolidated Statement of Operations for the year ended December 31, 2016 and \$3.9 million that were deferred and are being amortized over the life of the Senior Credit Facility.
+We recorded a \$0.6 million loss on extinguishment of debt in our Consolidated Statement of Operations for the year ended December 31, 2016 as part of this amendment.

-We have outstanding \$272.9 million under the Term B loan, \$240.0 million under the delayed draw term loan, \$0.0 million under the revolving portion of the Senior Credit Facility and \$22.5 million in letters of credit under the Senior Credit Facility at December 31, 2015, which leaves \$127.5 million available for borrowing as of December 31, 2015.
+We had a \$55.0 million outstanding balance and \$21.0 million in letters of credit under the \$200.0 million Senior Credit Facility Revolver at December 31, 2016, which leaves \$124.0 million available for borrowing as of December 31, 2016.